cornernote/minetest-craft_guide/README.txt

 cornernote - author
 marktraceur - help in irc
-ashenk69 - author of creative_inventory (parts of that were copied to make the gui) darkrose - updating core to support a craft registry
+ashenk69 - author of creative_inventory which inspired me to make this darkrose - updating core to support a craft registry cactuz_pl - nodebox for the lcd many others that make up the minetest community!